})

 Why is theft a significant concern for construction sites?

-Construction sites often have expensive machinery and materials, making them attractive targets for criminals.
-In the UK, construction crime costs an estimated £800 million annually, with theft potentially causing project delays of up to six weeks.
+Construction sites often house expensive machinery and materials, making them attractive targets for criminals.
+In the UK, construction crime costs an estimated £800 million annually, with theft potentially causing project delays of up to six weeks and significant financial losses.

 How can vandalism impact construction projects?

-Vandalism can lead to considerable financial losses and project delays, with repair costs adding approximately 5% to overall project expenses.
+Vandalism can lead to considerable financial losses and project delays.
+Damage to equipment or property can halt progress, incurring repair costs that can add approximately 5% to overall project expenses.

 What safety risks do unauthorised individuals pose on construction sites?